felofix/penningtrap/README.md

 - PenningTrap.
 Sets up the environment for modelling of the pt.
 - Solver.
 Numerical FE, Fourth-order Runge-Kutta and analytical soulutions.

+To create a program which you have defined in main, simply run the make program in your termimnal.
 Have fun!

 This project is created by Felix Forseth and Edvin Jarve.